mendix/docs/content/refguide/migration-dom-issues.md

 * The class `mx-list` has been removed from the list of terms in the dialog window
 * The class `mx-dropdown` has been removed from the dialog window, as it has nothing to do with drop down in the search input

-## 13 File Uploader Markup Changes
+## 13 File Manager and Image Uploader Widget Changes

-**have dev help me break into bullets (esp 3rd para)**

-Previously, file and image uploader widgets were rendered differently on desktop and mobile browsers.
+Previously, file manager and image uploader widgets were rendered differently on desktop and mobile browsers.
 On desktop these widgets rendered as an easily stylable custom HTML snippet, while on mobile they manifested as difficult-to-style native file input.

-These widgets have been changed for consistency.
+File manager and image uploader widgets have been changed for consistency.
 Now, they always shows the same HTML structure.
 Also, these widgets' DOM structure has been made more consistent with other compound widgets (like the reference selector and date picker).

-**those widgets? which ones?**

-Now those widgets are always represented as a `div`  element with `mx-compound-control` class on it.
+Now, file manager and image uploader widgets are always represented as a `div`  element with `mx-compound-control` class on it.
 Also, the `mx-fileinput` class has been moved to the form group.
 Inside of the `div`, there is an input with `form-control` class.
 This input represents a filename of currently selected file.
 The class `mx-wrapped-label` is gone from the input.
 Next to the input, there are one of two buttons for uploading and downloading the current file.
 These buttons have the same classes as before.